 Our London-based immigration law team has extensive experience in this area and will be able to make sure you are pursuing the right visa route with a strong and convincing application, saving you valuable time.
 Our experts will review the eligibility requirements and advise you about your eligibility.

 No matter where you are located in the world, our immigration experts can assist you in-person or remotely with their local UK knowledge and first-hand experience.

 Submitting the appropriate documentation is a necessity when applying for the UK Ancestry Visa.

-There are other ways that can show that you are actively seeking work, our team who has dealt with many applications – all with unique circumstances – will be able to help you prove your intention to work in the UK.
+There are other ways that can show that you are actively seeking work or have managed to successfully seek employment, our team who has dealt with many applications – all with unique circumstances – will be able to help you prove your intention to work in the UK.

-Our team of legal experts can assist you in putting together an application that has a good chance of being accepted, provided all legal and financial requirements are in place.
-We can highlight the important information to include, and any irrelevant information you may not need.
+Our team of legal experts can assist you in putting together an application that has a positive chance of being accepted, provided all legal and financial requirements are in place.
+We can highlight the important information to include, reducing any wasted time or resources on unnecessary tasks or documents.